Trace Systoles and Sink Constant: Introduction

-To study the trace systole in these cases, we use the fact that the curve complex has a simple description.
-Indeed, for each surface studied here, the curve complex will correspond to the Farey graph on $\Q \cup \{ \infty \}$, or is constructed naturally from it.
-One can then consider the dual graph $\Sigma$ to this complex which is an infinite trivalent tree embedded in the disk where the set $\Omega$ of complimentary regions corresponds to the simple closed curves on $S$.
-Then, for any representation $\rho \in \X_{\mathfrak{B}} (S)$, one can associate a so-called Markoff map.
+The main purpose of this article is to find the explicit values of $\rm{Tys} (\Sigma)$ and $\rm{Tys}_{\mathfrak{B}} (\Sigma)$, when the surface $\Sigma$ is either the one-holed torus, the four-holed sphere or the non-orientable surface of genus $3$.
+To study the trace systole of a representation $\rho$ in these specific cases, we will simply study the map $\phi_\rho : \widehat \Omega \rightarrow \C$, defined by $\phi_\rho (X) = \tr (\rho (X))$, and we will use a particular combinatorial description of $\widehat \Omega$.
+More precisely, for each surface studied, the curve complex will correspond to the Farey graph on $\Q \cup \{ \infty \}$, or will be constructed naturally from it.
+One can then consider the dual graph $\mathcal{T}$ to this complex which is an infinite trivalent tree embedded in the disk, and the set $\Omega$ of complimentary regions is in direct correspondance with $\widehat{\Omega}$.
+In that setting, the vertices of $\mathcal{T}$ correspond to triples of curves with minimal intersection.